Archive for November 2014

 Today, the students learned the rule of inertia.

-Teachers teach not only academic subjects but also moral values.
+Teachers teach not only academic subjects but also

 16. Mad